goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_polygons.md

 :::

+### Results

 <div class="step">
   <div class="step-number">9</div>
   <div class="content">As soon as the calculation process is finished, the resulting layer <b>"Aggregation Polygon"</b> will be added to the map.
-The result layer will consist of the information of the <b>source layer</b> and an additional column showing the results from the <b>statistical operation</b>.
+The result layer will consist of the information of the source layer and an <b>additional column</b> showing the results from the <b>statistical operation</b>.
 You can see the table by clicking on the polygon on the map.</div>
 </div>

 <img src={require('/img/toolbox/geoanalysis/aggregate_polygons/aggregate_polygons_result.png').default} alt="Polygon Aggregation Result in GOAT" style={{ maxHeight: "auto", maxWidth: "auto"}}/>